sdrapha/Unexpected-Keyboard/README.md

 This fork currently has the following extra changes:
 - Move corners extrakeys away from phone's edge (good for bulky phone case)
-- Second click on CTRL or ALT locks their state ON
+- Second click on CTRL or ALT locks their state ON (configurable in preferences)
+- Update unicode symbols to font-icons, so it renders consistently across different devices

 -----
 A lightweight virtual keyboard for developers.